-When a tourist prepares to visit the Pyramids of Egypt, he knows that there he will find a series of tombs, sarcophogues, mummies and all the fascinating and mysterious millennial universe about the conception of funeral and the afterlife of ancient Egyptian culture.
+When tourists set out to visit the Pyramids of Egypt, they know that they will find a series of tombs, sarcophagi, mummies and the whole fascinating and mysterious universe of ancient Egyptian funerary and afterlife concepts.

-There are also those who opt for a different kind of ride, or even, say, a little darker.
-In France, for example, the famous Parisian cemetery Père-Lachaise receives about 3.5 million tourists annually, walking among candles, flowerpots, crowns for wake and famous tombs such as Edith Piaf, Jim Morrison, Allan Kardec, Oscar Wilde and other famous resting places.
+There are also those who opt for a different kind of tour, or even, let's say, a little more obscure.
+In France, for example, the famous Parisian cemetery Père-Lachaise receives around 3.5 million tourists every year, who walk among candles and vases of flowers, wreaths for wakes and famous tombs such as those of Edith Piaf, Jim Morrison, Allan Kardec, Oscar Wilde and other famous people who rest there.

-Still in the category of creepy rides, the Catacombs of Paris are also an invitation for the bravest, who enter the dark underground of the city amid the tunnels lined with human bones.
+Still in the creepy category, the Paris Catacombs are also an invitation for the bravest, who enter the city's dark underground amidst tunnels lined with human bones.

-But, not so sinister, some postcards around the world are tombs too.
-Yes, and this fact may still be unknown to the public visiting these architectural landmarks.
-Did you know that these places are also memorials where ordinary people and important figures rest?
+But not so sinister, some postcards around the world are also tombs.
+Yes, and this fact may still be unknown to the public who visit these architectural landmarks.
+Did you know that these places are also memorials to ordinary people and important figures?

 Westminster Abbey | London, England

-One of the oldest European cathedrals, Westminster Abbey began construction in the year 900 and was completed in 1090, undergoing reconstruction in 1517.
+One of Europe's oldest cathedrals, Westminster Abbey began construction in 900 and was completed in 1090, undergoing reconstruction in 1517.

-The most important church in London was the scene of historical events such as coronations and weddings of the Royal Family of England.
-There also rest the remains of members of the aristocracy and great English scientists.
+London's most important church has been the scene of historic events such as coronations and weddings of England's Royal Family.
+It also houses the remains of members of the aristocracy and great English scientists.
 There are Isaac Newton, Charles Darwin and, recently, the ashes of physicist Stephen Hawking.

 San Michele Island | Venice, Italy

-The charming Venetian Capital of Venice attracts thousands of tourists from every corner of the world to navigate through the canals of its beautiful set of 100 islands.
-But one of them is, in fact, a cemetery island.
+Charming Venice, the capital of Veneto, attracts thousands of tourists from all over the world to sail along the canals of its beautiful 100 islands.
+But one of them is actually a cemetery island.

-This jewel of architecture was conceived for this purpose, since in 1807 there was no more space for burial on the small islands of the archipelago.
-In addition to beautiful works of funerary architecture, San Michele Island is home to a beautiful cathedral.
+This architectural gem was conceived for this purpose, since in 1807 there was no more room for burials on the small islands of the archipelago.
+As well as beautiful works of funerary architecture, the island of San Michele is home to a beautiful cathedral.

 Taj Mahal | Agra, India

-For many, the monumental and magnificent Taj Mahal is the ultimate expression of love and romanticism.
-This jewel made of white marble was erected between 1632 and 1653 by about 20,000 men at the request of Emperor Shan Jahan.
-The goal was to honor the memory of his favorite wife, the beautiful Arjumand Banu Begum, who died in childbirth of the royal couple's 14th son.
+For many, the monumental and magnificent Taj Mahal is the ultimate expression of love and romance.
+This jewel built in white marble was erected between 1632 and 1653 by around 20,000 men at the request of Emperor Shan Jahan.
+The goal was to honor the memory of his favorite wife, the beautiful Arjumand Banu Begum, who died giving birth to the royal couple's 14th child.

-What perhaps not everyone knows is that her grave remains under the sumptuous monument, inlaid with semi-precious stones applied by the greatest artisans of the time.
+What perhaps not everyone knows is that her tomb remains under the sumptuous monument, encrusted with semi-precious stones applied by the greatest craftsmen of the time.

 Kofun Mozu Furuichi | Osaka, Japan

-The meaning of the Japanese word kofun is "Ancient Tomb".
-And many of them are scattered among the urban and rural landscape of the country.
-The largest and most sumptuous of them is Kofun Mozu Furuichi, who is in Osaka.
-It has recently been listed by UNESCO as a World Heritage Site.
-In it rests Emperor Nintoku and other direct ancestors of Akihito, emperor in power at the time in Japan.
+The Japanese word kofun means "ancient tomb".
+And there are many of them scattered across the country's urban and rural landscape.
+The largest and most sumptuous is the Kofun Mozu Furuichi in Osaka.
+It was recently listed by UNESCO as a World Heritage Site.
+It is the resting place of Emperor Nintoku and other direct ancestors of Akihito, Japan's current emperor.

-There are more than 160,000 kofun graves mirrored throughout the country, in smaller sizes and some of them already mixed with nature.
-The interior of these tombs remains a mystery to the Japanese people and the world, as they are not allowed to access their interior.
+There are more than 160,000 kofun graves scattered around the country, in smaller sizes and some of them already blended in with nature.
+The interior of these tombs remains a mystery to the Japanese people and to the world, as it is not allowed to go inside.

-On weekends, the gardens of Independence Park are taken by children and adults.
-They walk, play and enjoy their slopes to skate, ride a scooter or just ride with ease.
-But there, where is the Independence Monument, with its torch always lit, is also installed, since 1953, the Imperial Crypt.
+At weekends, the gardens of Parque da Independência are filled with children and adults.
+They walk, play and take advantage of the slopes to skate, scooter or just pedal in peace.
+But there, where the Independence Monument stands, with its torch always lit, the Imperial Crypt has also been installed since 1953.

-In it are the remains of Emperor Dom Pedro I, his first wife, the archduchess of Austria and Empress Consort of Brazil Maria Leopoldina and also his second wife, Amelia Augusta de Leuchtemberg.
+It houses the remains of Emperor Dom Pedro I, his first wife, the Archduchess of Austria and Empress Consort of Brazil Maria Leopoldina, and his second wife, Amelia Augusta of Leuchtemberg.